|Quick Facts: Bioengineers and Biomedical Engineers

-Compare the job duties, education, job growth, and pay of biomedical engineers with similar occupations.
+Compare the job duties, education, job growth, and pay of bioengineers and biomedical engineers with similar occupations.

-Learn more about biomedical engineers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about bioengineers and biomedical engineers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.